Aryan-vk/Automatic-Gardening-System/README.md

 # Automatic-Gardening-System
 This is a project for homegardens, which would provide an overall system for the live data aquisition of the vitials of the garden and to keep an overall watch over everything.
+This helps majorly in keeping the water rquirements, sunlight requirements, etc.